'Spring Clean' one of our favourite cliches

 Add colour and scent with Spring flowers

-Let's change tact, bring Spring into your home with some fresh flowers, branches and buds.
+Bring Spring into your home with some fresh flowers.
 Magnolias, Tulips, Wisteria or a handful of Daffodils from the garden.
-Now is the time to pay a visit to the local florist, perhaps you've been meaning to for some time, well Spring is the perfect time to acquaint yourself.
-You could treat yourself and home to a Spring wreath made to order, including your favourite blooms.
-And for those that suffer from allergies, hay-fever, go for pollen-free artificial blooms instead.
-Why should you miss out? there are many fantastic options that look just like the real thing nowadays.
+Now is the time to pay a visit to the local florist, Spring is the perfect time.
+You could treat yourself and your home to a Spring wreath.
+And for those who suffer from allergies, hay fever, go for pollen-free artificial blooms instead.
+Why should you miss out?
 A little research tells us that classic spring notes include lemon, bergamot and mandarin, while floral scents like iris, jasmine and rose.
-Whilst not to compete with the real thing, there maybe rooms or spaces where a scented candle or a diffuser will add to the new seasons' atmosphere.

 Garden furniture

-This is not a blog on Spring gardening, that's another long list of jobs.
-But whilst it might still be too cold for alfresco dining you may want to put on your big favourite jumper still not packed away, and sit outside with a hot beverage as the days begin to start earlier and end later.
-How about you jet-wash the patio, and take the time to give your garden chairs and table a good clean, maybe a fresh coat of paint (talking of outdoor paint, see our blog on just such matters by clicking here).
+Whilst it might still be too cold for alfresco dining you may want to put on your big favourite jumper, and sit outside with a hot drink as the days begin to start earlier and end later.
+How about giving your garden chairs and table a good clean, maybe a fresh coat of paint.
 And get those outdoor lights, lanterns and other decorative items arranged to create a cosy outdoor sitting space.